How to Design 8-Shaft Echo Using Fiberworks

 Again in the drop-down menu under "Warp," this time click on "Parallel Repeat," then "Extended Parallel," "Shafts Shift by 4," and then "Apply."

 This threading may look at little strange if you're not familiar with extended parallel threadings.
 (For more on this, read the first four paragraphs of my blog post here.)
 But look carefully at the threading and compare it with the threading in the previous image: The first and second warp threads in the earlier image are on 1 and 2.
 In the second image, the extended parallel threading shown above, the first warp end is on 1, followed by its "echo" four shafts higher on 5.
 The second warp end is on 2, followed by its "echo" four shafts higher on 6.
-Echo Weave means that the threadings are in two parallel lines.
+Echo threadings are in two parallel lines.
 Corkscrew twills are based on this concept as well.
 The threading goes round and round.

 STEP 4: Assign colors to your extended parallel threading

 In the "Warp" drop-down, click on "Fill Warp Colors."
 In the next box, set the colors for "AB," then drag the colors you want from the color panel into boxes A and B. Then click "Replace."

 Why use two different colors?
 As each thread in the original networked draft is followed by its echo or parallel, so you have to distinguish these parallel patterns by using different colors.
 Otherwise, you wouldn't see the echo!
 So the colors are always A-B-A-B, etc. (In Marian Stubenitsky's book, Weaving with Echo and Iris, she often designs with as many as four different colors on four parallel threadings, for the beautiful effect that she terms "iridescence.")